|System Profile||AWT Swing Example.profile.xml|

 After a quick startup displaying a splash screen, the application should look similar to the following.

 Instead of creating a new System Profile from scratch, you can download the System Profile from the table in the Download section on this page.
-The prepared System Profile contains the Agent Mapping as well as all measures and Business Transactions needed for this walkthrough.
+The prepared System Profile contains the Agent Mapping as well as all measures and Business Transactions needed for this tutorial.

 Perform the following to inject the agent.